What is “Liveness”?

-Hill-Climbing Attack – When an attacker uses information returned by the biometric authenticator (match level or liveness score) to learn how to curate their attacks and gain a higher probability of spoofing the system.
+Hill-Climbing Attack – When an attacker uses information returned by the biometric authenticator (match level or liveness score) to learn how to modify their attacks to gain a higher probability of spoofing the system.

 iBeta – A NIST-certified testing lab in Denver Colorado; the only lab currently certifying biometric systems for anti-spoofing/Liveness Detection to the ISO 30107-3 standard (ibeta.com).

 Identity & Access Management (IAM) – A framework of policies and technologies to ensure only authorized users have the appropriate access to restricted technology resources, services, physical locations and accounts.
 Also called identity management (IdM).

 ISO 30107-3 – The International Organization for Standardization’s testing guidance for evaluation of Anti-Spoofing technology (www.iso.org/standard/67381.html).

 Knowledge-Based Authentication (KBA) - Authentication method that seeks to prove the identity of someone accessing a digital service.
 KBA requires knowing a user's private information to prove that the person requesting access is the owner of the digital identity.
 Static KBA is based on a pre-agreed set of shared secrets.
 Dynamic KBA is based on questions generated from additional personal information.

 Liveness Detection – The ability for a biometric system to determine if data has been collected from a live human or an inanimate, non-living Artifact.

 Phishing – When a User is tricked into giving a Bad Actor their passwords, PII, credentials, or biometric data.
 Example: A User gets a phone call from a fake customer service agent and they request the User’s password to a specific website.